§ Trust Spanning Protocol (TSP) Specification

 Within the category of public VIDs, there is a subclass known as well-known VIDs.
 These are VIDs whose controllers deliberately intend for them to be broadly recognized.
 The rationale behind making a VID well-known often revolves around streamlining or simplifying the processes of VID discovery, resolution, and verification.
 However, it’s important to recognize that such actions inherently expose additional information to potential adversaries.
 As a subclass of public VIDs, well-known VIDs must also meet all public VID requirements.

-VIDs are considered to be in nested use when their usage is protected within another instance of TSP relationship in a nested mode (See Section 4).
+VIDs are considered to be in nested use when their usage is protected within another instance of a TSP relationship in a nested mode (See Section 4).
 Nested VIDs are also called inner VIDs which bypass the need for address resolution.
 Their establishment operations are managed by TSP control messages, and all relevant operations are protected by the outer layer of TSP.
 For detailed descriptions of the nested mode of TSP, please refer to Section 4.
 The specifics regarding control messages are detailed in Section 7.

 § VID General Requirements

 This section specifies general expections TSP requires VIDs to meet.
 TSP uses VID as an abstract data type that must support a set of abstract operations.
-This section also lists these operations in a format like VID.OPERATION
+This section lists these operations in a format like VID.OPERATION

 .